-- · Was the impact of your learning that you got answers, more questions, or maybe both? - Did you plan a follow-up / further learning?
+- Was the impact of your learning that you got answers, more questions, or maybe both? - Did you plan a follow-up / further learning?
 How? - Did you share your learning with others in your organisation?
 In what way? - Did you first reflect and evaluate?
-How? - · Did you immediately implement what you learned?
+How? - $\boldsymbol{\cdot}$ Did you immediately implement what you learned?

-- 'learning repertoire'? · Are you satisfied with how you learn? - ·What makes learning a positive experience for you? - · How do you learn best?
+- What would you like to add into your 'learning repertoire'? - · Are you satisfied with how you learn? - · What makes learning a positive experience for you? - · How do you learn best?